 Microsoft’s Hololens is the middle ground between virtual reality and augmented reality.

-It can be used in production, design, and inter-business communications; but the usefulness of the technology has only begun to be imagined.
+Companies can use it in production, design, and inter-business communications, but the technology’s usefulness has only begun to be imagined.

 Challenges to Effectiveness